 Sofitel Heathrow Review (London)

 There are several walking distance hotel choices for London Heathrow at the various terminals.
 If you are departing or arriving from T5 ( the British Airways dedicated terminal) then the easiest choice is the Sofitel.
-This Sofitel Heathrow review is based on a one night stay in March 2017 in return for an honest review of my experience.
+This Sofitel Heathrow review is based on a one night stay in return for a non- influenced review of my experience.

 Arrival at the Sofitel Heathrow.